Murder of Rie Isogai: Trial

 The trial started at the District Court of Nagoya on 25 September 2008.
-All the defendants admitted to robbing and murdering Rie Isogai at the first session.
+All the defendants admitted to robbing and murdering her at the first session.
 They agreed that the brutality escalated as they tried to call each other's earlier boasts.
 Kanda told Kawagishi at their first meeting that he had committed homicide twice, and Hori wrote in an email to Kawagishi that he had just been released from prison, both of which turned out to be lies each of them told to make himself look bigger than the others.
 The defense attorneys argued that they should not be punished by death because the crime was carried out in an atmosphere that disabled the bluffing men from saying no to each other, whatever atrocious act might be proposed, and because Isogai's death was accidental and could not be said to be so vicious as to result in capital punishment, given the sentences handed down in similar cases in the past.

 The defendants disputed over who among them was the principal culprit and when they agreed to kill the victim.
 Kawagishi insisted that Kanda was the principal and that he had not known the plan to kill the woman until he saw the other two begin to smother her.
 Hori also claimed that Kanda led the crime and that he had not thought of murdering the victim until Kanda suggested choking her at the last minute.
 Kanda said that they had achieved a consensus on murder before they began to search for a woman to rob of money but that it had not been serious until Kawagishi's attempt to rape her made Isogai change her attitude, claiming that Hori, who allegedly hit the victim on the head with a hammer before Kanda did, was the principal.

 During trial sessions, the defendants often got into quarrels with each other.
 Kanda made fun of Rie Isogai and called her a liar in his blog, which he started in order to reveal what he claims to be the true story of this case.
 Kawagishi said that the victim was just unlucky.
 Seeing the defendants far from apologetic, Fumiko Isogai said that their words were unbearable and added, "It might be better than superficial apologies".

 The prosecutors demanded capital punishment for all the defendants in the closing argument on 20 January 2009.
 They insisted that the court sentence Kawagishi to death despite his voluntary surrender because he was unrepentant and the police would have been able to arrest the three without his surrender.